smsharma/dark-photons-perturbations/README.md

 # Dark Photon Oscillations in Our Inhomogeneous Universe

-Code repository for the paper
+Code repository for the papers
-**Dark Photon Oscillations in Our Inhomogeneous Universe** by Andrea Caputo, Hongwan Liu, Siddharth Mishra-Sharma, and Joshua T. Ruderman.
+**Dark Photon Oscillations in Our Inhomogeneous Universe** and **Modeling Dark Photon Oscillations in Our Inhomogeneous Universe** by Andrea Caputo, Hongwan Liu, Siddharth Mishra-Sharma, and Joshua T. Ruderman.

 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)